Welcome to Mestengo Books, a gathering place for my work.

 Articles on other websites:

-The following is a short list of some articles from my newsletter, Pharmacopoeia: The Newsletter for Health and Nutrition the Natural Way, published from 1997-2005.
+The following is a short list of articles I wrote for my newsletter, Pharmacopoeia: The Newsletter for Health and Nutrition the Natural Way, self-published from 1997-2005.
+Digital copies (one per article/newsletter) are available upon request (all copyrights apply).
+Send requests to: mestengobooks@gmail.com.